Sneaky Broccoli Smoothie Recipe

-- Frozen Pineapple—One of the naturally sweetest fruits, pineapple gives this smoothie an irresistibly sweet flavor.
-Or, you could try mango, peaches, or kiwi for an alternative.
+- Frozen Pineapple.
+Since it’s one of the naturally-sweetest fruits, pineapple gives this simple smoothie an irresistibly sweet, bright flavor.
+If you want an alternative, try substituting with mango, peaches, or kiwi.

-- Apple Juice—A tasty and sweet liquid base for your broccoli smoothie!
-Instead, you could substitute with pineapple juice, coconut water, regular water, or milk of choice.
+- Apple Juice.
+A tasty liquid base that adds natural sweetness to your vegetable smoothie!
+If needed, you could substitute with pineapple juice, coconut water, regular water, or milk of choice.

 Can you put raw broccoli in a smoothie?
 What about steamed broccoli?

-Yes, I’ve made this broccoli smoothie with raw broccoli and with steamed broccoli, and both turn out tasty!
+I’ve made broccoli smoothies with raw broccoli and with steamed broccoli, and both turn out tasty!
+My personal preference is raw broccoli for smoothies because it’s the simplest and least noticeable.
 In my experience, a smoothie with steamed broccoli has a slightly more noticeable flavor, but it’s still enjoyable.
 Also, some evidence suggests that boiling and heat exposure can destroy some vitamins and phytonutrients in broccoli.
-So, if you choose to steam, limit it to 3-4 minutes!
+So, if you choose to steam, limit it to 3-4 minutes.

 Is it safe to use frozen broccoli in smoothies?

-Yes, you also have the option to use frozen broccoli in this green smoothie recipe.
-I prefer to use raw broccoli, but frozen broccoli tends to be just as nutritious because the vegetables are flash-frozen at their peak freshness.
-The benefits of frozen vegetables are they’re easy to store for longer time periods, and they can add some bulk and thickness to your broccoli smoothie!
+You can also make this green smoothie recipe with frozen broccoli if you’d like.
+Although it won’t taste exactly the same as a raw broccoli smoothie, frozen broccoli is just as nutritious because the vegetables are flash-frozen at their peak freshness.
+The benefits of frozen vegetables are they’re convenient and easy to store for longer time periods, and they can add some bulk and thickness to your broccoli smoothie!

-See how to make this pineapple broccoli smoothie in my Green Veggie Smoothie Recipes video!
+See how to make a broccoli smoothie in my Green Veggie Smoothie Recipes video!